-Scottish Trust Deed: What is it?
+Trust Deed: What is it?

-Scottish trust deeds offer a form of debt help for Scotland that is similar to the English IVA (Individual Voluntary Agreement) that enables a debt repayment deal to be agreed between debtors and creditors that benefit both parties.
+Scottish trust deeds offer a form of debt help for Scotland that is similar to an IVA (Individual Voluntary Agreement) that enables a debt repayment deal to be agreed between debtors and creditors that benefit both parties.

-It will not help you with secured debts such as your mortgage or car loan, but if you cannot pay your mortgage because you are also trying to pay the credit card companies, then it might be an excellent way to consolidate your unsecured debts and still be able to maintain your mortgage payments.
+It will not help you with secured debts such as your mortgage or car loan, but if you cannot pay your mortgage because you are also trying to pay the credit card companies, then it might be an excellent way to consolidate unsecured debts and still be able to maintain your mortgage payments.

 The trust deed is set up by a trustee.
 They will work out together the whole agreement and will manage it.
 A trustee is an insolvency practitioner, and as such is regulated by law and also by their regulatory body.

 A trust deed will set out the detail of the monthly payments that will be made to creditors.
 The payments will be made for three years, and after this time any debt that has not been paid off will have to be canceled by the creditor.
 It is not a method of getting out of a loan as it can only be set up if the person is unable to make the current monthly payments.

 A person considering setting up a trust deed would have to give all their financial details to the trustee.
 They would have to provide details of the amount owed, and the amount that they think they can afford every month.
 They would also have to give details of all other relevant information such as other debts, rent or mortgage.

 If someone owes money to more than one creditor, then it can all be set up in one single trust deed.
 Once the trustee has all the details, then they will contact all the creditors on behalf of the debtor.
 They will try to get them to agree to a new payment scheme.